akacastor/ringdown/README.md

 * receive data from client and send to dest
 * receive data from dest and send to client
 * bot detection happens here also

-## Bot detection

-* Pressing Escape disables bot detection - when client presses escape to enter BBS this is considered a sign that they are not a bot.
-* During first 'bot_detect_time' seconds of connection, any data sent from the client is monitored for keywords indicating brute force attempt.
-* Typical bot behaviour: send "root\r" followed by a default password attempt.